Sharon Watts: 2012–present

 Months later, Sharon returns to Walford, finding out that Zoe too has returned to Albert Square; Sharon and Vicki (Alice Haig) still hold animosity towards her for her role in Den's murder.
 After Vicki and Zoe fight in the Square, Sharon confronts Zoe, where she reveals that she had a son whom she gave up at birth, and claims that the father was Sharon's late husband, Dennis.
-Sharon is devastated at the idea that Dennis could have cheated on her, but after a talk with Ian and Kathy, she decides to help Zoe find her son, viewing him as the last connection she has to Dennis.
+Sharon is devastated at the idea that Dennis could have cheated on her, but following a talk with Ian and Kathy, she decides to help Zoe find her son, viewing him as the last connection she has to Dennis.
+Sharon supports Vicki after she is brutally attacked by her stepson Joel Marshall (Max Murray), and she and Sharon take her for a trip to the Lake District to come to terms with her trauma.
+In her absence, it is revealed that Dennis is not the father of Zoe's child.
+This revelation deeply distresses Sharon, and she decides not to return to Walford, choosing instead to stay with Michelle in Florida so she can come to terms with Zoe's lies.
+She later returns to Walford to attend Vicki's wedding to Ross Marshall (Alex Walkinshaw), where she learns of Vicki's affair with Zack, and soon returns to Florida.
+Upon her return to Walford, Sharon informs Phil of her decision to sell her share in the gym.